1. StreamsHub Console overview

 For more information on configuring authentication, see the Strimzi documentation.

-From the homepage, optionally filter the list of clusters by name, then click Login to cluster for a selected Kafka cluster.
+On the homepage, optionally filter the list of clusters by name, then click Login to cluster for a selected Kafka cluster.

 Enter login credentials depending on the authentication method used.